dany-0101/project-management/README.md

 3. Install project dependencies:  composer install
 4. Create and configure the .env file:

-   Edit the .env file with your database and SMTP settings.
+   Edit the .env file with your database and SMTP settings:

     DB_HOST=localhost
     DB_USER=your_database_username